 Success in SaaS isn't easy, however.
 Without using DevOps tools and principles, the task of building and sustaining SaaS applications can quickly create an operational nightmare for cloud providers.
 The biggest source of those headaches: automating the lifecycle processes for the services deployed in the cloud.

 In the earliest days of cloud computing, much of the work in SaaS deployment had to be done manually or by developing in-house automation software.
 This was expensive for operators and often created an inconsistent quality of experience for their customers, but a new strategy is likely to reverse these trends.

 In a mature DevOps environment, the developer builds the configuration description alongside the application.

 Cloud providers traditionally created their operational tools after designing the service, which meant that these tools had to be customized later to accommodate the requirements of each application or application component.
 This was an inefficient and clumsy process.
 Updating this model requires providers to generate cloud-deployment tools during the application-development process, uniting development and operations into the same lifecycle.
-The concept is called DevOps, a term that comes from blending the words development and operations.
+The the concept is called DevOps, a term that comes from blending the words development and operations.
 DevOps tools and principles aren't limited to the cloud, but they appear to be coming of age there.

 All DevOps-bred applications are a combination of a configuration engine and a set of application programming interfaces (APIs), the latter of which connects the app to management interfaces used to set up cloud services, private servers and network management systems.
 A description of the application's requirements drives the configuration engine; when run, this engine creates management commands based on the application description.
 These commands set up the application to execute properly.